skylarcheung/Facebook-Ad-Library-Scraper/README.md

 9. Likewise, you can fill in the fields after colons to specify what you are searching for.
 It should look like search_page_ids: ENTERPAGEIDHERE

-9a. you can find the ID of a Facebook page by going here: https://findmyfbid.in/
+a. you can find the ID of a Facebook page by going here: https://findmyfbid.in/

-9b. for instance, the page ID of GQ Magazine is 7962048097, so my line would read search_page_ids: 7962048097
+b. for instance, the page ID of GQ Magazine is 7962048097, so my line would read search_page_ids: 7962048097

 10. Any line with a hashtag at the start means that whole line is a comment, you can turn lines of code into comment if you don't want them to run.
 You may want to omit the Page ID search query, but maybe use it another time.
 Add a hashtag at the start of that line for now, and remove it when you want to activate it again.